Discovering Eleuthera Island in the Bahamas

 Eleuthera, one of the outer islands in the Bahamas, is known for its pink sand beaches, turquoise ocean, and secluded snorkeling spots.
-Just a short flight from Nassau into one Eleuthera’s three airports, this easily accessable island is still somewhat a secret and is still relatively undeveloped.
+Just a short flight from Nassau into one Eleuthera’s three airports, this easily accessible island is still somewhat a secret and is still relatively undeveloped.
 If you are looking to truly get away from it all Eleuthera Island is a fantastic place to go.

 Where to Stay